 - Late diagnosis of HIV reduces life expectancy by around 15 years and causes significant ill-health.

-- Hepatitis C is a leading cause of liver damage (cirrhosis) and liver cancer.
+- Hepatitis B and Hepatitis C are major causes of liver damage (cirrhosis) and liver cancer.

 - It is possible to pass these viruses to others through sex, or contact with infected blood, (e.g. sharing needles).